appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/build-the-dashboard.md

 # Build the Dashboard

 In this section, you'll learn to:
-* Connect to the tickets database
+* Connect to the tickets database.
-* Fetch the ticket details from the database
+* Fetch the ticket details from the database.
-* Build a dashboard using the Chart and Stats Box widget
+* Build a dashboard using the Chart and Stats Box widget.
-* Display data from queries on the dashboard
+* Display data from queries on the dashboard.

 ## Connect the database